 Professional Development for Teachers

 Come to PEM to get inspired, connect with colleagues and advance your classroom teaching with workshops, artist demonstrations, open houses and other opportunities especially for teachers.
-Attend an evening session or apply to the PEM Teacher Institute for an immersive experience this summer.
+Attend an evening session or apply to the PEM Teacher Institute for an immersive summer experience.
 Check back here throughout the year for the latest professional development offerings.

 Visiting another time?
 New England educators always receive free admission!
 Just show your ID.
 Other educators planning to bring students to the museum can contact us (see below) to arrange a free visit.

 To sign-up for monthly email updates or find out more information, contact firstname.lastname@example.org or 978-542-1546.

 Educator Open House: California Design, 1930-1965: Living in a Modern Way